 This sample demonstrates how to enable binning on a FeatureLayer.
-Binning is a method of aggregating points in a FeatureLayer, CSVLayer, GeoJSONLayer, WFSLayer, or OGCFeatureLayer by grouping them in predefined bins.
+Binning is a method of aggregating features in a FeatureLayer, CSVLayer, GeoJSONLayer, WFSLayer, or OGCFeatureLayer by grouping them in predefined bins.
 Bins are generated using geohashes.

 Binning is configured on the featureReduction property of the layer.
 This property allows you to define a renderer, popupTemplate and labels that summarize the features that fall within each bin's boundaries.
 Bins do not have a default renderer, so you must define a renderer to see the bins.